antokon/articleEn/README.md

-# Article Enhancer
+# Article Enhancer - Increasing the credibility of scientific dissemination using crowdsourcing

-A web app created to help writers to enhance and augment articles with embedded content.
-Working with a 3-rd party service such as Amazon's MTurk to find and deliver content as per the user's request.
+A semi-automated web application that utilizes crowdsourcing services, specifically Amazon’s Mechanical Turk platform, for augmenting articles with various referencing content gathered from the crowd-workers, on demand.
+The main goal of Article Enhancer is to address the question of how scientific articles can be made more credible, before dissemination to the public.
+This application serves as a tool in helping users find suitable supporting content for their articles in a novel way, removing all the manual work of doing it themselves.

+## Prerequisites
+-Python
+-Django
-*Amazon secret keys need to be declared.
+*Amazon secret keys need to be declared. (e.g. in settings.py)

+### Running
+To start a the application use py manage.py runserver

+### Built With
+Django - The web framework used